 N.H.
 Moose Hunt Lottery

 New Hampshire has had an annual moose hunt since 1988.
-The availability of moose hunting permits, with some issued for every area of the state during the nine-day season, is made possible by careful management of moose populations.
+The availability of moose hunting permits is made possible by careful management of moose populations.
 While moose populations and hence permits, are down from past years, permits are issued at a rate that should allow the moose population to grow toward regional population goals.
 An ongoing research project being conducted by Fish and Game, in cooperation with the University of New Hampshire, will provide additional information to aid in moose management efforts.

 For license/permit fees, success rates by region and WMU, a photo gallery of past hunts, and Q&As on the moose hunt and the lottery, visit huntnh.com.